FuturAnterieur/YuGiOnline/README.md

 To run from the command line on Windows :

+cd to the repository's root
 virtualenv venv
-Get the activate batch file full path and run it in the command line to activate the virtual environment.
+Get the activate batch file full path (it should be in venv/Scripts) and run it in the command line to activate the virtual environment.
 Then, in the virtual environment: pip install -r requirements.txt python manage.py makemigrations socketio_app python manage.py migrate